jkramya/dfs-api/README.md

-# Distrubuted File Sharing System
+# Distributed File Sharing System
 The following was discovered as part of building this project:

 * The original package name 'com.basktpay.dfs-api' is invalid and this project uses 'com.basktpay.dfsapi' instead.